navdeepbeniwal16/CCFR-Request-Review-Automation/README.md

 - [Mohammad Saood Abbasi](https://github.com/MohammadSaoodAbbasi) - Product Owner
 - [Michael Hannon](https://github.com/mhannon11) - Quality Assurance Manager

+## Product Feature
+- Login functionality alongside authentication
+- Create Application
+  - Save and Submit Application
+- Submit BWG Form
+- Automated tracking system for the applications
+- Voting capabilities to approve or reject applications
+- Navigation bar that allows user to view their applications and for admin to view all applications and users
+  - Admin can also filter accouns depending on their role and applications depending on their status
+  - Search bar for accounts
+- Edit Profile
+  - Editted profile will display different icons compared to accounts which have not registered their first and last name
+- Notification feature that sends emails to CCFR team and researchers.
+- Different roles contatining different privileges within the system

 ## Our Product
 ![login](screenshots/login.png)
 *Login Page*